SICP

 simple, as it only ever needs one argument.
 This also lets us control what happens when the procedure is not found in the table.

-There was no explicit indication of what to do when a complex number (or similary unraisable value) is submitted.
+There was no explicit indication of what to do when an unraisable value (such as a Complex number) is submitted.
 I choose to simply return it unchanged.
 This approach means that a value is always returned, but it is not necessarily a raised value.
 Alternate sensible approaches would be to signal an error, or return a special value (e.g. false

 ) to show that the argument cannot be raised.